Europeans fill jobs void in Chile's thriving economy

 In contrast, Spain's unemployment rate soared to 26 percent in the fourth quarter, the highest level since measurements began in the 1970s.

 "How can you tell it's getting difficult (to hire workers)?
-Companies are asking for more work permits, so they can recruit people from abroad," said Jonas Prising, president of global staffing services company ManpowerGroup (MAN.N).
+Companies are asking for more work permits, so they can recruit people from abroad," said Jonas Prising, president of global staffing services company ManpowerGroup.

 "Countries like Australia, Canada, Singapore, Panama in some cases, they understand that they don't have enough of a labor pool.
 They also understand that if you have enough skilled labor, companies will invest in your country, you can continue to grow," he added.